 - contacting someone with experience in running your type of event, for tips and advice at an early stage

 - the time needed for applications to be processed.
 Depending on the scale and type of event, applications may need to be submitted 10 - 12 months ahead for the necessary planning steps to be completed.
 Our event timeline provides more information (link to the timeline info)

-Additional Information and guidance is provided on the following key areas:
+Additional Information and guidance are provided on the following key areas:

 Responsibility for safety

 Noise and vibration